MolotovCherry/ecchan/README.md

 - get raw/pretty ec dump
 - custom model specific functions (things like overdrive, usb power share, etc)

+In addition to that, it also has:

+- an ipc server so client programs can control hardware
+- dms (dankmaterialshell) control panel

 Currently only supports WMI2 models.

 # Using